neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

 Code commented
 ==============

 *None* is a Python built-in constant.
 It is used in to represent the absence of a value.
-Therefore, in our example, when the argument *trace* is empty (its value is *None*) we will simply select the current trace with :func:`stf.get_trace_index()` and store it in the variable **sweep**.
+Therefore, in our example, when the argument *trace* is empty (its value is *None*) we will select the current trace with :func:`stf.get_trace_index()` and store it in the variable **sweep**.
 If not, the variable **sweep** will take the value taken by *trace*.
 This iscontroled by the following if-block within the function:

 ::